 The AO Procurement Management Division (PMD) is responsible for establishing national contracts and designating the activities authorized to place orders.
-A list of the products and services available under national contracts is available on JNet's Judiciary-Wide Contracts and Blanket Purchase Agreements (BPAs) page.
+A list of the products and services available under national contracts is available on the Contracts and Blanket Purchase Agreements page on the J-Net.
 Flexibility in purchasing arrangements is needed to meet judiciary customer service requirements through rapidly changing technologies.
 Therefore, use of national contracts is not mandatory.